Chart Color Schemes

 An assessment of population growth drivers in St Ives Chase reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of St Ives Chase is around 3,334 people.
-This reflects an increase of 51 individuals since the 2021 Census, which reported a population of 3,283 people.
-The change was inferred from AreaSearch's estimate of the resident population at 3,328 following examination of ABS's latest ERP data release in June 2024 and an additional six validated new addresses since the Census date.
-This results in a population density ratio of 958 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, St Ives Chase has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
-Population growth for the suburb was primarily driven by overseas migration.
+The population of St Ives Chase is estimated at around 3,334 as of Feb 2026.
+This reflects an increase of 51 people since the 2021 Census, which reported a population of 3,283 people.
+The change is inferred from the resident population of 3,328 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 958 persons per square kilometer.
+St Ives Chase's 1.6% growth since census positions it within 2.7 percentage points of the SA3 area, demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, St Ives Chase is expected to grow by 217 persons to reach a total of 3,551 people by the year 2041, reflecting an increase of approximately 10.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is expected to grow by 216 persons based on aggregated SA2-level projections, reflecting an increase of 6.3% in total over the 17 years.

 Frequently Asked Questions - Population